 No. Many of our students come to us directly from their undergraduate program, and from a variety of academic majors.
 Some students are preparing for blended careers in law or medicine.
 In addition, many of our students are public health professionals who have been in the field for several years.
 We welcome all types of students.

-For MPH and MS HCOM, is there a minimum required GRE score and can other test scores be substituted for the GRE?
+For MPH, is there a minimum required GRE score and can other test scores be substituted for the GRE?

 There is no GRE score minimum.
 The Admissions Committee takes an applicant’s entire file into consideration when making an admissions decision.

 Both MCAT and GMAT scores are accepted in lieu of the GRE.
 The LSAT may not be substituted for the GRE, unless the student is applying for the joint JD/MPH program.

 Applicants may request a waiver of the GRE requirement.
 Typically, waivers are only granted if candidates have a doctorate or professional degree and/or have several years of professional experience.
 Students who are interested, will need to complete the Official Test Score Waiver Request.

 MPH: An Applied Learning Experience (ALE) is required.

 Physician Assistant (PA): A thesis component is not required.

 MS in Biomedical Sciences: Students must complete either a literature or laboratory based thesis.